 - It doesn’t trigger onerous tax consequences.
-Be careful: The amount you convert, when you add it to your current year’s income, could move you into a higher tax bracket or subjecting you to taxes you otherwise wouldn’t pay.
+Be careful: The amount you convert, when you add it to your current year’s income, could move you into a higher tax bracket or subject you to taxes you otherwise wouldn’t pay.
 For example, retirees who convert assets to a Roth IRA could end up paying more tax on their Social Security benefits and higher Medicare premiums if the converted amount lifts their income above certain levels.
 A tax advisor can help crunch the numbers.

 - When your existing IRA account has suffered recent losses.
-A lower balance in your traditional IRA means you will owe less tax at conversion time and have a greater potential for tax-free growth.
-If you convert existing retirement account balances to a Roth IRA this calendar year, you will pay the tax when you file your tax return at the tax deadline next year.
+A lower balance in your traditional IRA means you’ll owe less tax at conversion time and have a greater potential for tax-free growth.
+If you convert existing retirement account balances to a Roth IRA this calendar year, you’ll pay the tax when you file your tax return at the tax deadline next year.

 Most major brokerage firms make it easy to convert to a Roth IRA.
 The simplest way is a direct trustee-to-trustee transfer from one financial institution to another.
 If you plan to keep your money at the same firm, you can simply tell your financial institution to redesignate your traditional IRA as a Roth IRA rather than opening a new account.